safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 0x34ae46cf7d884309a438a7e9a3161fa05dfc5068681ac3877a947971af845a18
 ```

-## Offchain Messages
+## Offchain messages

-Safe transaction service can collect the necessary offchain signatures to confirm a message using [EIP-1271](https://ethereum.org/pt/developers/tutorials/eip-1271-smart-contract-signatures/#example-eip-1271-implementation-safe).
+Safe Transaction Service can collect the necessary offchain signatures to confirm a message using [EIP-1271](https://ethereum.org/pt/developers/tutorials/eip-1271-smart-contract-signatures/#example-eip-1271-implementation-safe).
 The message can be a string (EIP-191 is used to get the hash) or an object EIP-712.

 **Messages endpoints**
-- `GET /v1/safes/{address}/messages/`: Return the messages created for the given Safe address.
+- `GET /v1/safes/{address}/messages/`: Returns the messages created for the given Safe address.
-- `POST /v1/safes/{address}/messages/`: Create a message with at least one signature.
+- `POST /v1/safes/{address}/messages/`: Creates a message with at least one signature.
-- `GET /v1/messages/{message_hash}/`: Return a message for a given message hash.
+- `GET /v1/messages/{message_hash}/`: Returns a message for a given message hash.
-- `POST /v1/messages/{message_hash}/signatures/`: Add another signature to the message with the given message hash.
+- `POST /v1/messages/{message_hash}/signatures/`: Adds another signature to the message with the given message hash.

 The following sequence diagram shows a use case for a Safe shared by Alice and Bob where at least one signature for each one is required to confirm a message fully:

 ``` mermaid
 sequenceDiagram
     participant A as Alice